BhavnoorSaini/bhavmedia/README.md

 BhavMedia is a professional photography studio based online.
 We capture weddings, portraits, events, and commercial shoots with a focus on authentic moments, clean composition, and beautiful color.

+## Features

+- Responsive, high-performance portfolio and gallery pages
+- Public gallery served from Cloudflare R2 (`/gallery`) for fast CDN delivery
+- Private client galleries with authenticated access and private file storage (Supabase) at `/auth/client`
+- Account-based authentication and database powered by Supabase
+- High-resolution downloads, print-ready files, and optional print ordering
+- Contact form uses Resend for transactional emails
+- Built with Next.js and Tailwind CSS for fast local development and deployment

 ## Portfolio

 - Browse the full portfolio on the site: the homepage and the `/gallery` route showcase selected projects and client galleries.